Zaha Hadid: Heydar Aliyev Center, Baku, Azerbaijan (2007–2013)

 Heydar Aliyev, and commissioned by his son, Illham, who became president after his father's death in 2003.
-Hugh Williamson, director of Human Rights Watch for Europe and the Central Asian division, called Aliyev "an authoritarian leader and so is his son."
-The former Soviet secret police general ruled for 30 years, first as its Communist leader and then as its president.
-Amnesty International accused him of human rights abuses, balloting irregularities and intimidating the opposition while in power.
-Several architecture critics who admired the work itself felt that Dame Zaha should have raised questions about this repressive leader even as she accepted the commission, and other critics questioned the UK granting its most prestigious architecture award to a building which memorialized a vicious Soviet dictator.

 Dongdaemun Design Plaza, Seoul, South Korea (2007–2013)

 The Dongdaemun Design Plaza (2007–2013) is among the largest buildings in Seoul, South Korea.
 Its name means "Great Gate of the East", in reference to the old walls of the city.
 The complex of 86,574 square metres contains exhibition space, a museum of design, conference rooms and other common facilities, as well as the bureaux and a marketplace for designers which is open 24 hours a day.
 The main building is 280 metres long with seven levels, including three levels underground.
 The smooth-skinned, giant mushroom-like structure floating atop sloping pylons is made of concrete, aluminium, steel and stone on the exterior, and finished inside with plaster reinforced with synthetic fibre, acoustic tiles, acrylic resin, and stainless steel and polished stone on the interior.
 Hadid wrote that the principal characteristics of her design were "transparency, porousness, and durability."
 It also features many ecological features, including a double skin, solar panels, and a system for recycling water.